microsoft/dstoolkit-mlops-v2/README.md

 5. The output and any debugging information will be displayed in the **Debug Console** or **Integrated Terminal**, depending on the task configuration.

 ## Build Validation Policies for Azure Repos Git

+Legacy note: Azure Pipelines and Azure Repos integrations described below are deprecated; GitHub Actions is the supported CI/CD path, and this section is retained for reference only.

 ### Limitation in Azure DevOps Pipelines